sap218/hugo-test/content/posts/masters-dissertation.md

 ## Week 1
 **Acidobacteria** is a phylum of bacteria belonging in the **bacteria** kingdom.
 It was only recognised in 2012 despite the most abundant and diverse on Earth soils.
-It has been observed in mines, soils, and metal-contaminated soils; coincidently there are metal mines near Aberystywth that have contaminated the Rheidol streams possibly resulting in metal contaminated soils.
+It has been observed in mines, soils, and metal-contaminated soils; coincidently there are metal mines near Aberystwyth that have contaminated the Rheidol streams possibly resulting in metal contaminated soils.

 ## Week 2
 Amanda and I discussed looking into a variety of tools for demographics of the data: read count, quality, and time-yield plots.